Ego UK Ltd Privacy and Cookies Statement

 · We maintain policies and procedures covering the physical security of workplaces and records.

 · We use technological means such as backup files, virus detection software, encryption, firewalls and SSL technology to protect against unathorised access or alternations to customer data.

 Whilst we take appropriate technical and organisational measures to safeguard your personal data, please note that we cannot guarantee the security of any personal data that you transfer over the internet to us.

-We may transfer your personal data and/or sensitive personal data to recipients located outside of the EU or Switzerland, for example, when we store your data on servers that are located at our headquarters in the U.S. In each case, Ego shall take the necessary measures to ensure that all personal data and/or sensitive personal data transferred to recipients in countries outside of the EU or Switzerland receives an adequate level of protection as required by EU and Swiss data protection law.
-Ego has implemented appropriate international data transfer agreements based on the EU Standard Contractual Clauses.
+We may transfer your personal data and/or sensitive personal data to recipients located outside of the UK, for example, when we store your data on servers that are located at our headquarters in the Australia.
+In each case, Ego Pharmaceuticals (UK) Ltd shall take the necessary measures to ensure that all personal data and/or sensitive personal data transferred to recipients in countries outside of the UK receives an adequate level of protection as required by UK data protection law.

 Marketing and market research